-- Annual reports are sent home at the end of each academic year.
+- Reports are sent home at the end of each academic termr.
 They clearly show how your child is doing, using terms like ‘working at greater depth’, ‘working at age related expectations’, ‘working towards age related expectations’ or ‘working below age related expectations’.

-- Curriculum maps are sent home termly and are available through the school website.
+- Topic maps are sent home each half term and are available through the school website.

 - Generic updates on the curriculum are shared though our newsletter and/or website.